 After you have packed your starting materials safely inside a cardboard box, you can prepare your shipping box, and you can get information for this from experienced shipping companies like King city forwarding.

 Because your materials will be shipped on dry ice, they need to be shipped inside an insulated Styrofoam carton.
 You may be able to re-use an old enzyme shipping box, for example. go ahead and find the best dropshipping products on this site along with more information.
+For shipping services, you can have a peek here

 Place the small cardboard box containing your starting materials inside the Styrofoam carton and position the dry ice around it (see below for guidelines on dry ice usage).